rogseo/codeQuiz/README.md

 ## Mock-Up

-The following animation demonstrates the application functionality:
-First page of Quiz. you can start quiz by clicking start or you can see previous high score by clicking "view high score".
+First page of Quiz. you can start the quiz by clicking start button or you can see previous high score by clicking "view high score".
 ![first page of quiz](./assets/images/Code-Quiz.png) When you click start button, the Quiz starts and display questions.
 A timer starts once you starts the quiz.
 ![quiz pages](./assets/images/Code-Quiz%20(1).png)